Translating with memoQ editor

 Click Copy next tag sequence

-to insert the next tag, tag pair, or tag combination from those not yet present on the target side.
-You can find tag related options under the View section as well.
+to insert the next tag, tag pair, or tag combination that isn’t yet on the target side.
+You can also find tag-related options under the View tab as well.

 -